-Roman’s 8:28 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.
+Roman’s 8:28 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.7

-When I think about trusting God, my very favorite Scripture, Proverbs 3:5-6 comes to mind, as the best definition.
-Trust and faith are an integral part to any relationship with God.
+When I think about trusting God, my favorite Scripture, Proverbs 3:5-6 comes to mind, as the best definition.
+Trust and faith are integral parts of any relationship with God.
 You can find the Biblical definition of faith in Hebrews 11:1.
 But let’s look at the dictionary meaning of trust.

 Dictionary.com defines trust as reliance on the integrity, strength, ability, surety, etc., of a person or thing; confidence.
 Sure, you can rely on something or someone.
 But the Proverbs definition, tells us that we must rely upon all our hearts.
 That means our full heart, leaving no room for gaps or doubt.
 I love how this article on Christianity.com digs into the Scripture, for the meaning, as well as practical action steps for living out one of my favorite Bible verses about trusting God in difficult times.

 Proverbs 3:5-6 Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.

-When trusting the Lord in difficult times, go to the promises of God.
+The best way to learn about trusting the Lord in difficult times is to go to the promises of God.
 God’s Word is loaded with promises that teach us about having faith in God during hard times.
-He tells us to not worry, to pray and He will give us peace like you can’t imagine.
+He tells us to not worry, to pray, and He will give us peace like you can’t imagine.
 He tells us that He is there with us, in the trenches.
 And even after the struggle, He will strengthen and calm us.
-As you dig into the Word of God, start with a great study Bible for women.
+As you dig into the Word of God, start with a great study Bible, (this list has some of the most popular Study Bibles for women.)
 Then look to these promises.

 Philippians 4:6-7 Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
 And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.